Water Damage Can Lead to Toxic Mold Infestations

 Moisture Control is the Key to Mold Control

 - When water leaks or spills occur indoors – ACT QUICKLY.
-If wet or damp materials or areas are dried 24-48 hours after a leak or spill happens, in most cases mold will not grow.
+If wet or damp materials or areas are dried 24-48 hours after a leak or spill happens, in most cases black mold will not grow.

 - Clean and repair roof gutters regularly.